AlsonAfrica/Authentication-Authorization-Recipe-/README.md

-# Recipe App RESTful API
+# Recipe App with Authentication and Authorization
-This project implements a RESTful API for a recipe application using Node.js, Express, and MongoDB.
-The API allows users to create, retrieve, update, and delete recipes, and it handles errors gracefully.
-It also supports pagination for efficiently handling large datasets.
+This project is a recipe management application that includes user authentication and authorization, allowing users to securely manage recipes and control access based on roles.

+# Features

+## Authentication

+- Token based authentication
+- Issue a JWT (JSON Web Token) or Session ID upon login and registration
+- Validate user identity on each request to ensure secure access

+## Authorization

+- Role-based access control (RBAC) to define permissions and assign roles
+- User roles include user
+- Permissions managed per role to control recipe creation, editing, and deletion

 # Features
 - CRUD operations (Create, Read, Update, Delete) for recipe data.